 Mordecai was in the right place at the right time to learn of a plot to kill the king.
 Esther continued to demonstrate her humbleness by giving credit to Mordecai and Mordecai is in position to be favored by God.

-And when the report was investigated and found to be true, the two officials were hanged on a gallows.
-All this was recorded in the book of the annals in the presence of the king.
+The matter was investigated, found to be true, and both were hanged on a stake.
+All this was recorded in the daily journal that was kept with the king.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.